ksn-ark/Project-Jin-woo/README.md

 ## Custom C-GPT

-- have a little ai mentor that provides encouragement, but generally avoids any specific instructions or information so as to avoid misinformation/ai hallucinations gonna make/use a custom gpt for this one
+- have a little ai mentor that provides encouragement, but generally avoids any specific instructions or information so as to avoid misinformation/ai hallucinations.
+- gonna make/use a custom gpt for this one

 ## Game System